 - While the pan heats up, add the flour from the larger bowl to a plate and then coat each piece of chicken in it (you will have some leftover flour to discard).

 - Add the chicken pieces to the skillet and cook for 5 minutes/side (golden but not quite fully cooked through).
 Transfer chicken to a plate.

 - Reduce the heat to medium-low and add the butter to the skillet.
 Once it's melted, add in the onions and cook until softened and golden (about 15-20 minutes.
 It'll depend how thin the onions are sliced and vary from skillet to skillet – I use cast iron).
 Stir every couple of minutes, and if the onions appear to be burning vs. slowly browning, turn the heat down.

-- Sprinkle the 2 tablespoons of flour into the pan.
+- Sprinkle the 2 tablespoons of seasoned flour into the pan.
 Cook for about a minute, stirring constantly.

 - Add the chicken back to the pan and cook for another 5-7 minutes or until the chicken is fully cooked through (165F) and the gravy has thickened a bit.
-You may need to increase the heat a bit to get it going again.
+You may need to increase the heat to get it going again.

 - Season with salt & pepper as needed and serve immediately.

 - You can definitely sub chicken breasts for chicken thighs!
 You may need to cook them a bit longer to ensure they’re nice and tender.

 - This recipe has a bit of a kick.
 If you’re sensitive to spice, you can use less cayenne pepper than indicated.